Giving back 1% for the planet

 Women as a force of nature, on behalf of nature

 TreeSisters is a registered charity that exists to elicit collective responsibility for planetary restoration at the grassroots level with a focus on women’s empowerment and tropical reforestation.

-Pukka has funded planting of 1,000,000 trees through TreeSisters.
+Pukka has funded planting of over 1,200,000 trees through TreeSisters.
 Every time you buy Pukka products you are helping make this possible.

-Pukka’s trees are planted in Madagascar and Nepal, creating ecological and social benefits including soil restoration, the liberation of communities from extreme poverty and the protection of critically endangered animals through habitat restoration.
+Pukka’s trees are planted in Madagascar, Nepal, India and Brazil, creating ecological and social benefits including soil restoration, the liberation of communities from extreme poverty and the protection of critically endangered animals through habitat restoration.

 We have worked with the Eden Project since 2015, sharing a passion for connecting people, plants and the planet.
 Together, we have developed exhibits and activities where people can immerse themselves in the wonderful world of herbs.
 We invite visitors to taste our herbal teas and learn more about the plants we blend at the giant tea box installation, and explore the role business can play in supporting our environment in the Rainforest Biome.

 So look for the 1% logo when you shop and even consider becoming a 1% member yourself.
 Together we can achieve so much more than we can alone.

 Author: Georgia Phillips

 In her role at Pukka, Georgia is responsible for bringing Pukka’s purpose and mission to life across the business, ensuring that everything Pukka does nurtures healthier, happier lives through powerful organic plants.
 She leads the Mission team who deliver Pukka’s Impact Strategy, ensuring that Pukka achieves the social and environmental impact it seeks by being a business as a force for good.